Charubel: Early years

 John Thomas was born in 1826 in Wales.
 As a young man, he studied for the Christian ministry, but ultimately followed occult and psychic interests.
-He was a curative Mesmeraist and claimed he had second sight and the ability to see Submundanes or Elementals, which he described as terrifying figures.
+He was a curative mesmerist and claimed he had second sight and the ability to see Submundanes or Elementals, which he described as terrifying figures.

 Writings

-Thomas founded a shortlived organisation called The Celestial Brotherhood which was also known as the British and Foreign Society of Occultists, first mentioned in 1884.
+Thomas founded a short-lived organisation called The Celestial Brotherhood which was also known as the British and Foreign Society of Occultists, first mentioned in 1884.
 Members included John Yarker and Major Francis George Irwin, keen observers of the occult.

 Adopting the pseudonym "Charubel", he published numerous books and was editor of several esoteric periodicals.
 He published a monthly magazine initially called The Seer and Celestial Reformer but soon renamed The Occultist.

 Thomas first met the astrologer Alan Leo in person in 1889.
 The Symbols of the Degrees of the Zodiac was first published as a series of articles in Leo's Astrologer's Magazine over a three-year period starting in December 1890.

 Thomas's book, Degrees of the Zodiac Symbolised was first published in 1898.
 A subsequent edition of 1907 included separate material written by the much younger mystic and astrologer Sepharial (Dr. Walter Gorn Old).

 In 1906, Thomas published The Psychology of Botany, Minerals and Precious Stones.